bancaditalia/black-it/docs/index.md

 ```
 A list of simple models can be found in the `examples/models` directory.
 A custom model may be specified by implementing a custom function.

-If an external simulator has to be used instead, check [how to interface with external simulators](furtherinfo.md#how-to-interface-with-external-simulators).
+If an external simulator has to be used instead, check [simulator_interface](simulator_interface.md) page.

 ### Loss function